Sarah Edwards (missionary): Death and legacy

 In 1757, Jonathan travelled to visit his daughter Esther Edwards Burr whose husband Rev. Aaron Burr Sr. died of smallpox during an epidemic in Newark, New Jersey.
 Burr was president of the College of New Jersey, now called Princeton University.
 Jonathan accepted the position of president of the college to replace his son-in-law in February 1758.
 He served as president but died due to inoculation of the smallpox vaccine on March 22, 1758.
 Esther died in April 1758, and Sarah went to Newark to care for the Burrs' orphaned children, Sally and Aaron Burr.

 In late September, Sarah left Princeton for Philadelphia where her orphaned grandchildren had been taken.
 They began their journey from Philadelphia to Northampton, where she intended to raise them.
 She became very ill with dysentery, and after five days she died at a friend's house in Philadelphia on October 2, 1758, six months after her husband's death.
 Their youngest daughter, Elizabeth, died soon after her parents.
-Her son, Timothy Edwards, raised Sally and Aaron Burr, who in 1800 would become the Vice President of the United States under Thomas Jefferson.
+Her son, Timothy Edwards, raised Sally and Aaron Burr, who in 1800 would become the Vice President of the United States under Thomas Jefferson and kill Alexander Hamilton in a duel.
 Timothy also raised Pierpont Edwards, Sarah's youngest son who was born in 1750 and orphaned at his parents' deaths in 1758.

 Jonathan and Sarah are buried in the Presidents Lot of the Princeton Cemetery.
 Two stone benches at Jonathan Edwards College at Yale University commemorate Jonathan and Sarah Edwards.
 Sarah Edwards' bench is carved with the words "Friend, Neighbor, Mother, Wife, and Christian" from her tombstone.
 Based upon a study of their descendants in 1900, Sarah and Jonathan Edwards progeny are considered "one of the most accomplished families in American history" with one United States Vice President, one controller of the United States Treasury, three state governors, 30 judges, three United States senators, three mayors, 66 physicians, 100 overseas missionaries, numerous ministers, 65 college professors, and 13 college presidents.